 In 2012, Federal legislation stemming from the Energy Independence and Security Act of 2007 (EIAS) will require all general-purpose light bulbs between 40 watts and 100 watts to have ~30% increased efficiency, essentially phasing out standard incandescent technology.
 In 2012, the 100 w lamp standards apply; in 2013 the 75 w lamp standards will apply, followed by restrictions on the 60 w and 40 w lamps in 2014.
 Since measures installed under this TRM all occur after 2014, baseline equipment are the values after EISA.
 These are shown in the baseline table below.

+The baseline for the early replacement measure is the existing bulb being replaced.

 Deemed Lifetime of Efficient Equipment

-13.7 years (exterior) to 26 years (residential home), however all installations are capped at 10 years.
+The deemed measure life is 6.1 years for exterior application.
+For all other applications, lifetimes are capped at 10 years.

+For early replacement measures, if replacing a halogen or incandescent bulb, the remaining life is assumed to be 333 hours.
+For CFL’s, the remaining life is 3,333 hours.

 Deemed Measure Cost

-Wherever possible, actual incremental costs should be used.
-Refer to reference table “Residential LED component Cost & Lifetime” for defaults.
+The price of LED lamps is falling quickly.
+Where possible, the actual LED lamp cost should be used and compared to the baseline cost provided below.
+If the incremental cost is unknown, assume the following: